2020 Summer Dates

 True Potential Education will administer baseline and follow-up testing using the Woodcock Johnson IV (WJIV) standardized test.
 This assessment will not correlate with any specific results on standardized testing that may be administered by your school district, however the WJIV is the most widely used state-of-the-art assessment system that is based on individual evaluation of academic achievement, oral language, and cognitive abilities.

-** In order to facilitate this progress tracking, a baseline assessment will be scheduled and completed prior to June 8, 2018.
+** In order to facilitate this progress tracking, a baseline assessment will be scheduled at the time of enrollment.

 All students learn differently and at their own pace.
 While we cannot guarantee specific academic gains a student will make over the course of the program, we are pleased to report that by targeting phonological awareness our students have made significant progress in complex passage comprehension.